 Timothy D. Smith of Charlotte was reprimanded by the Grievance Committee.
 Smith did not respond reasonably to his client’s requests for information, repeatedly disregarded his client’s requested changes to documents, and did not communicate with his client about the means by which her objectives could be accomplished.

 Transfers to Disability Inactive Status

-Kevin L. Byrd of Cary was transferred to disability inactive status by the chair of the Grievance Committee.
+Elesha Smith of Raleigh was transferred to disability inactive status by the chair of the Grievance Committee.

-In November 2007, Ralph Bryant of Newport surrendered his license and was disbarred by the DHC for misappropriating entrusted funds totaling $64,847.
+In November 2007 Ralph Bryant of Newport surrendered his law license and was disbarred by the DHC.
+Bryant admitted that he misappropriated entrusted funds totaling $64,847.
 In August 2014 the DHC recommended that his petition for reinstatement be denied.
-The DHC found that Bryant had reformed, but that his reinstatement would be detrimental to the integrity and standing of the Bar, the administration of justice, or to the public’s interest.
+The DHC found that Bryant had reformed, but that his reinstatement would be detrimental to the integrity and standing of the bar, the administration of justice, or to the public’s interest.
 Bryant appealed to the council.
 At its January 23 meeting, the State Bar Council voted to accept the DHC’s recommendation and denied reinstatement.

 THE NORTH CAROLINA STATE BAR

 217 E. Edenton Street (27601) • PO Box 25908 • Raleigh, NC 27611-5908 • 919.828.4620

 Copyrightę North Carolina State Bar.
 All rights reserved.